Shot peening to achieve compressive stress in chrome plating

 Pine Beach, New Jersey

 I like to have more information about this.
-Is it any problem with the translating to English let me know.
+If it is any problem with the translating to English let me know.
 Best Regards,

 Sundman & Nylander AB